Escape from Mogadishu: Plot

-In 1991, Mogadishu, the capital city of Somalia, is still ruled by the Barre government but threatened by a rebel movement.
+In 1990, Somalia is ravaged by a civil war between the Barre government and rebels led by Mohamed Farrah Aidid.
 Meanwhile, both the North and South Korean embassies are lobbying to be admitted into the United Nations and looking towards the Somali government for support.
+As South Korean ambassador Han Sin-seong confronts his North Korean counterpart, Rim Yong-su, at a hotel for sabotaging his appointment with President Barre, they find that the rebels have entered Mogadishu.